+Reading is promoted through a range of whole class texts, guided reading texts and recommended individual books.
 Pupils are challenged to read fluently and with understanding.
 All children are taught to skim, scan and find clues in the text to assist their understanding.
 The development of these key reading skills encourages and allows children to read both for pleasure and for the acquisition of information.
-Every day, time is set aside for individual or group reading with each year group following a class novel.
-Teaching staff, classroom assistant, parent helpers or reading buddies hear children read as often as is practicable.
+Every day, time is set aside for individual or group reading and teaching staff, classroom assistants and parent helpers hear children read as often as is practicable.

-For those children who struggle with reading, we continue to support them with the synthetic phonics scheme called Phonics Shed.
+For those children who struggle with reading and writing, we continue to support them with the synthetic phonics scheme called Phonics Shed.
 Personalised ICT programmes are available to enable individual support for children who may need individual practice in spelling and reading comprehension.